FFRI/FEXRD/docs_src/src/index.md

 # Welcome to FEXRD

-Feature EXtractor for FFRI Dataset (FEXRD) makes it easier for you to preprocess the FFRI Dataset.

-This document explains the motivation, basic usage and advanced usage of FEXRD.
+The Feature EXtractor for FFRI Dataset (FEXRD) simplifies the preprocessing of the FFRI Dataset.
+This document outlines the motivation behind FEXRD, and provides guidance on both basic and advanced usage.

 ## For Users